 - How to live a balanced life with children on the autism spectrum.
 How to manage chronic stress and take care of yourself so that you can take care of your children.

 - How to foster resilience in yourself and your child and why glitches aren’t a bad thing.

 With her combined personal and professional expertise Brenda Dater provides practical advice and strategies, real-life stories, validation and hope to empower parents.
 Brenda attended the University of Michigan where she received a Bachelor’s degree in Psychology and Masters’ degrees in Social Work and Public Health.
-She is currently the Associate Director at AANE in Watertown, MA.
+She is currently the Associate Director at the Asperger/Autism Network, (AANE) in Watertown, MA.

 Brenda’s favorite job title is ‘mom’ to her three sons.
-Her eldest was diagnosed with Asperger’s at the age of three and is now living away at college.
-Her middle son has ADHD and a very sweet soul.
+Her eldest was diagnosed with Asperger’s at the age of three and is a college graduate trying to figure out next steps.
+Her middle son has ADHD, a love of music, and is living away at University.
 And her youngest son would like to know what diagnosis he has so that he can make sure he fits into his family.